Wooden Board Materials: MDF/HDF, OSB, Particle board, Plywood and Veneer

 Particle board, also known as chipboard or low-density fiberboard, is a wood product made by mixing particles or flakes of wood with a resin and forming the mixture into a sheet.
 Particle board is cheaper, more uniform and denser than normal wood.
-Typical density of Particle board is around 600 kg/m3 to 680 kg/m3.
+Particle board density is around 600kg m3 to 680kg m3.

 Veneer refers to thin slices of wood and bark which is usually thinner than 3 mm.
 Wood veneers are typically glued onto core panels such as wood, particle board or MDF to produce flat panels.

 The wood industry consists of several areas: sawing industry, wood-based materials industry, waste wood recycling, furniture construction, woodworking or wood trade.
 There are various vacuum components, vacuum lifters, vacuum tube lifters and handling systems especially fit in wood products lifting application.